-The Tennessee month-to-month rental agreement is a written document that allows a tenant to rent property from a landlord, in exchange for a fee, for a period of thirty (30) days.
-This document has no end date but enables either party to alter the agreement monthly.
+A Tennessee month-to-month lease agreement is a contract (written or oral) that allows a tenant to rent property from a landlord, in exchange for a fee (“rent”), for a period of thirty days at a time.
+The agreement remains active until either party gives proper notice to end it.

 Note: For fixed term leases in Tennessee (i.e., 1-year), click here.